-This review examines the ethos of the washing machine manufacturer Miele, and why they are a lot more expensive than most other washing machines.
-As an engineer with over 40 years experience I think Miele make the best quality washing machines, and in most cases by miles.
+This review describes the ethos of the washing machine manufacturer Miele.
+Why are they are a lot more expensive than most other washing machines?
+As an engineer with over 40 years experience I think Miele make the best quality washing machines by far.

-The company motto at Miele is, "forever better".
+The company motto at Miele is, “forever better”.
 They are one of the very small minority of washing machine manufacturers who decided to build the best appliances they were capable of.
-In the full knowledge that to achieve this standard their product would be amongst the most expensive in the business and the majority of people would be put off by the price.
+Achieving this standard meant their washing machines would be amongst the most expensive.
+The average UK consumer is put off by the price.
 But Miele continue to make their washing machines the best quality you can buy.

 About Miele washing machines